WADPlaceholdr/Placeholdr/README.md

 ## Description
-The objective of PlaceholdR is to allow people to browse through places of interest and create trips based on those places, with a user community that provides ratings, comments, pictures.
+PlaceholdR is a Django web application with the objective of allowing people to browse through places of interest and create trips based on those places, with a user community that provides ratings, comments, pictures.

 ## Requirements
 * Python 3.x